kiduswb/mp3builder/README.md

 ## Features

-- Download high-quality audio files from YouTube links
+- Download high-quality audio files from YouTube
-- Update MP3 tags and metadata
+- Customize MP3 tags when downloading from YouTube
 - Zero ads or trackers
 - Files remain on servers for 2 hours before automatic deletion